 It is our intent that OPAL play provision will allow all children the opportunity to exhibit our School Virtues within their play.
+To ensure children know how to achieve this, the Play Charter below is displayed around the school site and regularly shared with children:

-Children will continue to be rewarded with Virtues Tokens when displaying virtuous behaviour; these will continue to be exchanged for Dojos:
+Children will continue to be rewarded with Virtues Tokens when displaying virtuous behaviour; these will continue to be exchanged for Dojos.